 The Computer-Supported Collaborative Learning (CSCL) community of the International Society of the Learning Sciences (ISLS) together with the Network of Academic Programs in the Learning Sciences (NAPLeS) is offering a live webinar series with presentations as well as Q & A about effective practices, approaches, and tools for fostering a sense of co-presence and community in online teaching and learning.

-The 13 webinars will take place weekly, starting on Wednesday, January 13th, 2021 at:
+The 13 webinars took place weekly, starting on Wednesday, January 13th, 2021 at:

 - 7 am (PST, Los Angeles)